4 min read

 Another motivating element is when my students, especially the younger ones, perform for an audience (usually in front of family members).
 I like to encourage this at almost every lesson if possible.
 In this manner, they can receive immediate recognition and feedback from others apart from myself, the teacher.

-One last thing I like to do is assign my students weekly practice logs with specific passages to work on, music theory homework, scales, etc. They are required to record their practice time and complete all assignments.
+One last thing I like to do is assign my students weekly practice logs with specific passages to work on, music theory homework, scales, and using a metronome in lessons, etc. They are required to record their practice time and complete all assignments.
 It is important to be consistent with this as a teacher to encourage students to do the same and understand its seriousness.

 What are the everyday challenges of teaching music to young students?

 Successfully teaching music to young students takes an extreme amount of patience and creativity.
 The process is very slow, and young students can get bored very quickly.
-Focusing on one or two concepts at a time and bringing a creative mind makes the lessons enjoyable for both student and teacher.
+Focusing on one or two concepts at a time, using a metronome in lessons, and bringing a creative mind makes the lessons enjoyable for both student and teacher.
 I like to incorporate games into my lessons with the younger students, as this will not only maintain their attention but improve their coordination and motor skills — another common challenge of teaching young students.

 Do you usually teach with a metronome?
 If so, what are the benefits?
 What are the challenges?

 Yes, I typically teach with a metronome.
 The benefits are tremendous.
-Students can maintain a steady beat, understand time and rhythm, and moderate speed while playing.
+Using a metronome in lessons helps students maintain a steady beat, understand time and rhythm, and moderate speed while playing.
 The challenges only occur when a student is first learning how to use a metronome; this takes some practice and getting used to.

 “What I was hoping for is that the Pulse would make it easier for students to follow the beat.”